 Clarity (in conjunction with correctly metered lye) is an excellent indicator of thorough saponification.
 If your soap paste produces murky, diluted soap, it has not finished cooking.
 Cloudy soap* may indicate non-saponified oil (too much of this might cause your soap to go bad) and/or non-saponified lye (this can cause chemical burns).

 If, on the other hand, the diluted final soap is clear enough to read through, your soap paste has finished curing.

 Castile soaps are not only good for cleaning, but they are also good for healing.
 A castile soap steam is a quick and easy technique to cleanse your sinuses.
 In a basin of hot water, combine a teaspoon of Castile soap and a few drops of peppermint oil, then throw a towel over your head and inhale deeply.

-Well, these were the most useful tips for cleaning your house and yard with castile soap, but there is much more that this versatile soap can do for you.
+well, these Are the most useful tips for cleaning your house and yard with castile soap, but there is much more than this versatile soap can do for you.

 Castile soap may also be used to gently clean your clothing.
 Simply combine 2 cups of washing soda, 2 cups of baking soda, and 1 bar of Castile grated soap in a jar, mix well, and then add 30 drops of essential oil.
 This homemade detergent does an excellent job of whitening, brightening, and scenting the laundry.

 If you think windows are the most difficult to clean, mix castile soap with water in a spray bottle to make a liquid cleaner, then spray it on the windows and wipe it with a sponge to remove all the filth.

 Now you can wash filthy dishes without getting your hands drier!
 All you have to do is dilute liquid castile soap with water as needed and keep it in a jar for future use.